Router Login

 What router uses 10.0.0.1?

-Piso WiFi machines, Apple AirPort base stations, some Xfinity gateways and various TP-Link models.
-Check the label on your device to confirm.
+Piso WiFi machines, Apple AirPort, some Xfinity gateways and various TP-Link models.
+Not sure?
+Check the label on the bottom of your device.

 10.0.0.1 is not loading - what do I do?